- Eat your way through the Louisiana Holiday Trail of Lights!

 Heard Freighthouse Food Truck Park – Ruston

 Need some options?
 Check out Ruston’s own food truck park “the Heard” to enjoy flavor-filled, locally-produced dishes!
-The options include savory BBQ with the Bad Wolf BBQ crew, craft burgers from Grown and Grazed, and specialty sandwiches and cookies from Staple Sandwich Co.
+A few of the options include savory BBQ with the Bad Wolf BBQ crew, craft burgers from Grown and Grazed, and specialty sandwiches and cookies from Staple Sandwich Co.

 Uptown Downtown – Ruston